leinson/where-we-dine/README.md

 - Admin can add types of cuisines to a new restaurant, aka can create cuisine tags
 - Add price range to a restaurant
 - Separate user page that displays the users written reviews
+- Delete own reviews from user page
-- fly.io
+- fly.io deployment

 To do:
 - admin can add new cuisine types in app
-- Delete own review and own account
+- delete own account

 ### Välipalautus 2 :